guess-js/guess-js.github.io/content/next.md

 In the snippet above, we first import the `GuessPlugin` from `guess-webpack`.
 After that, we export an object literal with a property `webpack`.
 This is the hook which lets us alter the webpack configuration of Next.js.

-The function which we set as the value of the `webpack` property, we accept two arguments:
+The function which we set as the value of the `webpack` property accepts two arguments:

-- `config` - the webpack configuration that we can alter
+- `config` - the webpack configuration of our application that we're going to alter
 - Object which contains metadata for the current build.
-Here we can access a property called `isServer` which indicates if the current webpack invocation is for the build of the server or the client
+Here we can access a flag called `isServer` which indicates if the current webpack invocation is for the build of the server or the client

-Inside of the function we check if this build is part of the server-side rendering that Next.js performs.
+Inside of the `webpack` function we check if this build is part of the server-side rendering that Next.js performs.
 In this case, we just want to return because we don't want Guess.js to perform any prefetching at this phase.
 Otherwise, we push the `GuessPlugin` in the end of the webpack configuration.

 Notice the argument we pass to the `GuessPlugin` - an object literal with a single property called `reportProvider`.
-Guess.js accepts a report provider which is responsible for giving the analytics data for the application.
-In this case, we provide the file from the disk.
+Guess.js accepts a report provider which returns the analytics data for the application.
+In this case, we provide the report from the disk.

 Create a file called `routes.json`, in the same directory as `next.config.js`, and add the following content:

 ```json
 {